CEA-List: Laboratory for Integration of Systems and Technology

-CEA-List (Laboratory for Integration of Systems and Technology; Laboratoire d'Intégration de Systèmes et des Technologies) is one of three institutes of the French CEA technological research division CEA Tech.
+CEA-List (Laboratory for Integration of Systems and Technology; Laboratoire d'Intégration des Systèmes et des Technologies) is one of three institutes of the French CEA technological research division CEA Tech.
 The institute specializes in digital systems.
 It has the Carnot label.

 Overview

 Based in Saclay Paris region, France, CEA-List works in partnership with French and foreign industrial companies on applied research projects in four main topics: